datacrat/nwUsagi/README.md

 Tableau is one of the most sprendid tools, which has many beautiful easy-to-use graph templates and has dashboard to present data in effective ways.
 It is a commercial product, but Tableau provides [Tableau Public](https://public.tableau.com/) for free.

-nwUsage provides the way to produce network usage graphs in Tableau.
+nwUsagi provides the way to produce network usage graphs in Tableau.
 It polls the usage data from network devices in the same way as MRTG and present the data in Tableau in much more beautiful and flexible forms.

 # Mechanism